andiexer/Posh-GraylogLogger/README.md

 # Posh-GraylogLogger
 Powershell Modul for logging your script logs into GrayLog via GELF.

-(HTTP only at this point)
+> ATTENTION!
+This module is experimental only at the moment. i'll try to get it stable as soon as possible!
+> therefore if you enable $DebugPreference = 'Continue' you will see a lot of messages for debugging purposes

 ## Description
 this repository contains a powershell module for writting log entries into graylog via gelf http (tcp/udp work in progress). following features are implemented: